- Home

 Lymphoedema

-The removal of lymph nodes from the pelvis can stop lymph fluid from draining normally, causing swelling in the legs known as lymphoedema.
-The risk of developing lymphoedema is low following most operations for cancer of the uterus in Australia, but it is higher in women who had a full lymphadenectomy followed by external beam radiation therapy.
-Symptoms appear gradually, sometimes years after the treatment.
-Your treatment team will explain how to reduce your risk.
+The removal of lymph nodes from the pelvis can stop lymph fluid draining normally, causing swelling in the legs or, sometimes, the vulva.
+This is known as lymphoedema.
+The risk of developing lymphoedema is low after most operations for cancer of the uterus, but the risk is higher if you have had a full lymphadenectomy followed by external beam radiation therapy.
+Symptoms may appear gradually, sometimes years after the treatment.

 Vaginal vault prolapse

 This is when the top of the vagina drops towards the vaginal opening because the structures that support it have weakened.
 Having a hysterectomy does not appear to increase the risk of vaginal vault prolapse in women without pelvic floor issues.
 Prolapse is more commonly caused by childbirth and weak pelvic floor muscles.
-To help prevent prolapse, it is important to do pelvic floor exercises several times a day.
-Most women can start these exercises 1–2 weeks after surgery.
-Your treatment team may explain how to do these exercises or you can see a women’s health physiotherapist.
+Doing pelvic floor exercises several times a day can help to prevent prolapse.
+Talk to your treatment team about doing these exercises.

 For more on this, see Exercise during cancer treatment.